lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
 - How does one get water into the reserve tank in the Pump Room?
 - What happens if you spend more than 24 hours in a single day?
-- We know that there are three possible entrances to the Antechamber.
-The southern entrance is said to have a broken lever, and the direction of the lever (e.g. "south lever," "west lever") corresponds to the Antechamber entrance that lever operates.
-Attempts so far to path to the Antechamber with other rooms has produced blank doorways - there must be specific conditions (probably specific rooms?) in place to enter the Antechamber at all.
 - Data transfers from Synka? (mentioned in terminals)
 - What can you build with a broken lever, a battery, and a sledgehammer?
+- The Schoolhouse adds 8 Classrooms to the deck, with each grade level providing a hint.
+Probably want to maximize these at some point to get as much info as possible.
+- The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
+Their group is also called RLCF - what does that stand for?

 ### Current open access problems

-- Basement door in Fountain (locked, requires unique key, requires fountain to be drained)
-- Basement door in Reservoir room (locked, no message about key)
-- How to get to other parts of the Abandoned Mine gear-platform room
+- How to get to other parts of the Abandoned Mine gear-platform room (seems to be Reservoir via the boat, which requires a lower water level)
-- How to access the Secret Garden (key is available via car boot in Garage w/ car keys)
 - Terminal in Blackbridge Grotto requires an "admin key" to log in
 - Door in Blackbridge Grotto seems to want a microchip, but the microchip that begins there can also be moved?
 - Stripey mine(?) entrance doors near the Apple Orchard